 I was blessed to have had a Catholic school education growing up, and I believe that a lot of my success in life has been the result of this blessing.
 It’s not the religious denomination that’s important: it’s that for a child to go to a school where all of the teachers believe that each and every student has an individual soul that will live forever — that daily truth changes everything that the teachers do and say.

 The teachers there are looking upon every child as a sacred trust.
-And each teacher is a kind of ultimate trustee.
+And each teacher is a kind of ultimate trustee to our future generation.

 Because of my positive experience with my own profoundly moral education, it took me a long time to realize that there are actually people in the world whose instinctive reaction to someone’s becoming great is to destroy that person.